Editor Interface Navigation

 This toolbar at the bottom left allows you to control the view of your flow canvas.

-- Grid Layout (Squares Icon): Toggles between two positioning modes on the canvas.
+- Grid Layout (Squares icon): Toggles between two positioning modes on the canvas.